Meet Our Art Teachers

 Monica & Jay Dulski

-Monica and Jay Dulski are excited to be owners of Children’s Art Classes in Fairfield, Connecticut.
+Monica and Jay are excited to be owners of Children’s Art Classes in Fairfield, Connecticut.

 Monica is a graduate of The Rhode Island School of Design, where she majored in Textiles.
 Her work earned her a Fulbright Grant to Poland and allowed her to explore sociopolitical influences on contemporary Polish textile art.
 This experience led her to pursue an interdisciplinary graduate program in Eastern European studies at the University of Bologna in Italy, where she earned an MA degree.
 For the last 10 years, Monica has been working at a consumer products marketing company in Connecticut.
 She managed the product development of jewelry and handbags, and grew into a senior manager role within the Human Resources department.
 She is excited to bring all her skills to bear on Children's Art Classes as an owner and teacher!